 This was the ultimate chimney cake guide to Budapest.
 My obsession with sweets and Budapest is limitless.
 So I’ve tried each of these examples for you (and for my own pleasure) to have a wonderful chimney cake experience in Budapest.

-Are you interested in more Hungarian food?
-My Budapest food guide to traditional Hungarian dishes is for you 😉
+Are you interested in more Hungarian food and sweets?
+Then my Budapest food guide to traditional Hungarian dishes and Unicorn and rainbow food guide to Budapest posts are for you 😉

 Please share your experiences and sweet happy chimney cake moments with me.
 Leave a comment below or share your photos on social media using my #alizswonderland hashtag.